3D Stochastic Landau-Lifshitz-Gilbert Equations coupled with Maxwell's Equations with full energy: The existence of a weak solution

-The proof will consists in two steps: \begin{trivlist} \item[Step 1]: We are going to find some $\til{\xi}$ as a limit of $\til{\xi}_n$ which is similar as $\xi_n$ defined in \eqref{eq:xinsol}. \item[Step 2]: We will show the second "$=$" in \eqref{eq:xinsol} holds for the limit process $\til{\xi}$, but with $\til{M}$ instead of $M_n$ and $\til{W}_j$ instead of $W_j$, etc. \end{trivlist}
+Then the proof will consists in three steps: \begin{trivlist} \item[Step 1]: We are going to find some $\til{\xi}$ as a limit of $\til{\xi}_n$ which are similar to $\xi_n$ defined in \eqref{eq:xinsol} as $n\rightarrow\infty$. \item[Step 2]: We will show the second "$=$" in \eqref{eq:xinsol} holds for the limit process $\til{\xi}$, but with $\til{M}$ instead of $M_n$ and $\til{W}_j$ instead of $W_j$, etc. \item[Step 3]: We will get rid of the auxiliary function $\psi$ and finish the proof. \end{trivlist}